-- Every effort should be made to use the toilet at break times during the day. - Students are not permitted to be in toilets unless using them; do not loiter in the area. - Teachers will not generally agree to requests to go to the toilet during class until after 30 minutes of lesson time.

-• If there is a health issue requiring frequent toilet use, please contact the school regarding this so that arrangements can be put in place.
+- Students should make every effort to use the toilets in break times. - Students are not permitted to be in toilets unless using them; do not loiter in the area. - In class time, students must have their teacher's permission to go to the toilet. - Unless urgent, toilet passes will not be issued in the first or last 10 minutes of lessons. - If there is a health issue requiring frequent toilet use, please contact the school regarding this so that arrangements can be put in place. - Use of toilet breaks during class will be monitored by class teachers and the Deputy will follow up any concerns.